mendersoftware/mender-docs/09.Downloads/docs.md

   asking for confirmation.
 * The Mender GPG public key and APT repository will be added to your trusted APT keychain and sources list respectively without asking for confirmation.
+* The latest released Mender components will be installed.

 !!
 Always examine scripts downloaded over the Internet before running them !! locally.